openstack-archive/fuel-docs/pages/reference-architecture/0100-bonding.rst

      [root@fuel ~]# service cobblerd restart

 #.
 Design a good network scheme and apply it via the Fuel CLI tool.
    For example, suppose you have a node with 2 NICs.
-To create a single bringe 'br-core', bond both NICs to it and connect other bridges to it via patches.
+To create a single bridge 'br-core', bond both NICs to it and connect other bridges to it via patches.
 The Admin network role 'fw-admin' should use the 'br-core' bridge.
 Here is a part of the node config: